 - Protected Critical Infrastructure Information (PCII) Program — The PCII Program works with government organizations and the private sector to protect critical infrastructure information needed for effective incident management, as well as steady-state operations and preparedness.

-- Protective Security Advisors (PSAs) and Regional Directors (RDs) — PSAs and RDs are security subject matter experts strategically deployed across the United States to protect the nation’s critical infrastructure by providing State, local, tribal, territorial, and private sector partners access to DHS risk-mitigation tools, products, and services and by supporting officials responsible for planning and leading major events.
+- Protective Security Advisors (PSAs) — PSAs are security subject matter experts strategically deployed across the United States to protect the nation’s critical infrastructure by providing State, local, tribal, territorial, and private sector partners access to DHS risk-mitigation tools, products, and services and by supporting officials responsible for planning and leading major events.
 In addition, PSAs support response and recovery efforts to all-hazard incidents through field-level coordination and information sharing.

-- TRIPwire (Technical Resource for Incident Prevention) — TRIPwire is a 24/7, online, collaborative information-sharing and resource portal for bomb technicians, first responders, military personnel, government officials, intelligence analysts, and select private sector security professionals to help users anticipate, identify, and prevent improvised explosive device (IED) incidents.
+- TRIPwire (Technical Resource for Incident Prevention) — TRIPwire is a 24/7, online, collaborative information-sharing and resource portal for bomb technicians, first responders, military personnel, government officials, intelligence analysts, private sector security professionals, and critical infrastructure owners and operators to increase awareness of evolving improvised explosive device (IED) tactics, techniques, and procedures, as well as incident lessons learned and other counter-IED information.

 The Department partners with other organizations to provide additional information-sharing support to its security partners.
 These include: